eyasped/CS-1660-Intro-to-Cloud-Computing/Final Project check point/course_project.md

 4. SonarQube and SonarScanner
 Enter q to quit.

-The opetions are not linked to any of the links at the moment.
+The options are not linked to any of the links at the moment.